shopinvader/odoo-shopinvader/shopinvader_quotation/README.rst

 ShopInvader Quotation
 =====================

-This module help to manag quotation in shopinvader.
+This module help to manage quotation in shopinvader.
 It adds a new typology 'quotation' on sale_order.

 Usage
 =====